Fonzie

 Arthur Herbert Fonzarelli, better known as "Fonzie" or "The Fonz", is a fictional character played by Henry Winkler in the American sitcom Happy Days (1974–1984).
 He was originally a secondary character, but was soon positioned as a lead character when he began surpassing the other characters in popularity.
-To many, Fonzie is seen as the epitome of cool and a sex symbol.
+The Fonzie character was so popular that in the second season producers considered renaming the show to "Fonzie's Happy Days."
+Fonzie was seen by many as the epitome of coolness and a sex symbol.

 Happy Days producer and writer Bob Brunner created both Arthur Fonzarelli's "Fonzie" nickname, and the invented put-down, "Sit on it".
 The character was a stereotypical greaser who was frequently seen on his motorcycle, wore a leather jacket, and typified the essence of cool, in contrast to his circle of friends.

 On November 8, 1980, Hanna-Barbera Productions and Paramount Television produced the ABC Saturday morning The Fonz and the Happy Days Gang animated series during the Saturday morning schedule on ABC.

-Fonzie is one of only two characters (along with Howard Cunningham) to appear in all 255 episodes.
+Fonzie is one of only two characters (along with Howard Cunningham) to appear in all 255 episodes of the series.